areekaaijaz123/Inverted-Index-and-Positional-Index/README.md

-# Inverted Index and PositionalIndex
+# Inverted Index and Positional Index
 Formation of inverted index and positional index to process simple boolean queries, complex boolean queries and proximity queries.